caracatrepa/caracatrepa.github.io/selfguidedMBSR_week0.md

 "Mindfulness" is used in many contexts nowadays and there are many different understandings of the term.
 Diana Winston of UCLA's Mindful Awareness Research Center gives my favorite definition: **_Paying attention to present moment experience with open curiosity and a willingness to be with what is_**_._

-[ _Mindfulness: Being Fully Awake in Our Own Lives_
+## [_Mindfulness: Being Fully Awake in Our Own Lives_][39]

-![][38]

-][39] This [10-minute video][39] from the Center for Mindfulness at the University of Massachusetts Medical School is a good introduction to what we mean by mindfulness in the context of this course.
+This [10-minute video][39] from the Center for Mindfulness at the University of Massachusetts Medical School is a good introduction to what we mean by mindfulness in the context of this course.
 It is narrated by Saki Santorelli, the current director at UMass.

-[ _Introduction to the MBSR Course_
+## [ _Introduction to the MBSR Course_ ][41]

-![][40]

-][41] This [7-minute video][41], narrated by Jon Kabat-Zinn and others involved in the founding of MBSR, provides some interesting background about the MBSR course.
+This [7-minute video][41], narrated by Jon Kabat-Zinn and others involved in the founding of MBSR, provides some interesting background about the MBSR course.
 MBSR is a blend of meditation, body awareness, and yoga: learning through practice and study how your body handles (and can resolve) stress neurologically.
 Also see the two-page article, [MBSR: An Introduction][42], a short but engaging piece about MBSR.

-[ _MBSR Research_][43]
+## [ _MBSR Research_][43]
-[

-![][44]

-][43] This [3-min video][43] from the [UMass Medical School][45], gives a very brief overview of _**30 years of research**_ about the effects of MBSR.
+ This [3-min video][43] from the [UMass Medical School][45], gives a very brief overview of _**30 years of research**_ about the effects of MBSR.
 The 2-page document, [MBSR Research Summary][46], is a concise, if dated, compilation of MBSR research.
 See the [Scientific Research page][47] for more recent research..

-What will taking an MBSR course do for me?
+## What will taking an MBSR course do for me?
 Through this MBSR course, you will learn skills that can increase your ability to:

 * Cope with stress, pain, and the challenges of everyday life